byko3y/python-shared-objects/README.md

 * https://sourceforge.net/projects/poshmodule/ - really nice try to implement effective object sharing, but native python objects have inherent resistance to sharing, thus sharing objects is a dead end - you need an object born for being shared.
 Also the implementation is based on fork and absolute addressing, thus inherently flawed.
 * https://github.com/dRoje/pipe-proxy - small modification a regular multiprocessing object proxy.
 * https://mpi4py.readthedocs.io/en/stable/tutorial.html - pickle-based messaging and raw sending of data between processes.
 Either low level or low performance tool.
 Could be utilized for sophisticated message passing between processes.
+* https://arrow.apache.org/docs/python/plasma.html - by far the closest attempt to complete the same task.
+So far the most significant shortcoming is immutability of most of the objects.
+This also implies the data has no methods - it's pretty much dead for a living program.
+Despite the fact it provides great interoperability between languages, the living program in any language in fact studies the dead parts of the data body.
+Yes, it can load/unload a part of data, which is usefull for big data processing - not much useful for a mutable not-so-big-data.

 ## Goals